microsoft/secmgmt-open-powershell/docs/help/Install-SecMgmtInsightsConnector.md

 ```

 ## DESCRIPTION
-Installs the latest version of the Security and Management Insights Power BI connector
+Installs the latest version of the Security and Management Insights Power BI connector.

 ## EXAMPLES